openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-system-time-sys.md

 >
 > - The APIs of this module are deprecated since API version 9.
 You are advised to use the APIs of the [@ohos.systemDateTime (System Time and Time Zone)](js-apis-system-date-time-sys.md) module.
 > - The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> - All APIs described in this document are system APIs.

 ## Modules to Import